Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::tip
 Since enumerations typically describe critical business data, we recommend that you document it in the model to keep it all together.
-Xomega will be able to use these descriptions in the generated application, and also in the technical design documents generated from the model.
+Xomega will be able to use these descriptions in the generated application and also in the technical design documents generated from the model.
 :::

 #### Inactive items

 As your application evolves from one release to another, so does your static data.
-If at some point you need to retire a certain enumeration item, then, instead of deleting it, you may want to mark it as inactive by setting the `active="false"` attribute on it, as illustrated below.
+If, at some point, you need to retire a certain enumeration item, then instead of deleting it, you may want to mark it as inactive by setting the `active="false"` attribute on it, as illustrated below.

 ```xml
   <item name="Rejected" value="4" active="false"/>
 ```

-This will allow your application to still resolve the old values, and display the proper user-friendly text, but those inactive items won't be available for selection when editing or creating new business objects.
+This will allow your application to still resolve the old values and display the proper user-friendly text, but those inactive items won't be available for selection when editing or creating new business objects.

 :::note
-To use your static enumeration elsewhere in the Xomega static model, you need to [associate it with a logical type](types.md#static-enumeration).
+To use your static enumeration elsewhere in the Xomega static model, you need to [associate it with a logical type](types#static-enumeration).
 :::

 ### Additional properties

 On top of the main `name` and `value` attributes, as well as the optional `active` flag, you can specify any number of additional properties for each enumeration item, including multi-value properties.
-They are typically used to filter the list of items, or group them by certain properties.
+They are typically used to filter the list of items or group them by certain properties.

 #### Declaring properties